-8 Dangerous Garden Plants to Grow with Caution
+8 Pretty but Dangerous Garden Plants to Grow with Caution

-Word has traveled fast about giant hogweed, a toxic plant that can be mistaken for Queen Anne's lace, a related but harmless species that also grows wild across many areas of the U.S. Aside from weedy plants, certain plants commonly grown in gardens and landscapes have poisonous leaves, berries, and stems.
-Here are a handful of dangerous plants to be aware of, especially in households with kids and pets.
-Don't feel like you have to rip them all out, though—as long as you take a few precautions such as wearing gloves when handling them, you can continue to enjoy them in your garden.
+Word has traveled fast about giant hogweed, a toxic plant that can be mistaken for Queen Anne's lace, a related but harmless species that also grows wild across many areas of the United States.
+Aside from weedy plants, certain plants commonly grown in gardens and landscapes have poisonous chemicals in their leaves, berries, and stems.
+Here are a handful of dangerous plants to be aware of, especially if you have kids and pets around.
+Don't feel like you have to rip them all out, though.
+As long as you take a few precautions such as wearing gloves when handling them, you can continue to enjoy them in your garden.

 Oleander is a dense flowering shrub with narrow pointed leaves that is hardy in USDA Zones 7 and warmer.
 Attractive pink, white, or red flowers bloom in summer.
 All parts of oleander are toxic if ingested, including dried flowers and sap.
 Contact with the foliage and flowers can also cause skin irritation, and smoke from burning debris is toxic to breathe.